Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re big into Apple’s extended product ecosystem then its software setup is second to none.
 AirPods, Apple Watches, and iPads connect seamlessly and it’s effortless to transfer data between devices thanks to iCloud and AirDrop.
 Apple’s first-party apps are beautifully presented and expertly functional — although Apple is overly keen to push its Music, News, and TV subscription services onto you.
 So brace yourself for free-trial notifications for Apple TV Plus and Apple Arcade — the latter an Apple exclusive with access to some truly excellent mobile games.

 iOS 15 offers everything you’d want from a modern mobile OS.
 Stackable widgets, introduced in iOS 14, are a particularly neat idea that builds on the classic Android formula.
 Merging news and weather into a single swipeable widget, for example, is great for seeing everything at a quick glance without cluttering up the home screen.
 Likewise, the App Library automatically sorts your apps, making them easier to find than eyeballing a cluttered home screen.
-Again, this isn’t a new feature, it was also introduced last year.
+Again, this isn’t a new feature, it was also introduced with the iPhone 12 series.

 Instead, the move to iOS 15 is more about specific improvements than overhauling the traditional iOS experience.
 Focus Mode, for example, builds on the classic Do Not Disturb formula, allowing you to filter calls and notifications by contacts, apps, and the time of day or your location.
 Once set up, it’s an extremely powerful tool to help you manage when and to whom you’re available and limit notification distractions.

 Other upgrades include various Maps improvements, Portrait Mode and spatial audio for Facetime, photo collages in iMessage, more user-friendly Safari navigation controls, and a redesigned weather app, to name some of the bigger changes.
-As such, the day-to-day iOS experience feels pretty similar to last year and even the year before that.
+As such, the day-to-day iOS experience feels pretty similar to previous years.

 Expect the iPhone 13 Pro Max to be supported with iOS updates for a long, long time.

 Instead, it’s specific apps that look and feel a bit different compared to iOS 14.
-Given that last year’s iPhones can already upgrade to iOS 15, the new software isn’t worth running out to buy a new phone for by itself.
+Given that the iPhone 12 series can already upgrade to iOS 15, the new software isn’t worth running out to buy a new phone for by itself.
 That’s a credit to Apple’s speedy and long-term update policy, which continues to put most Android manufacturers to shame.
-Case in point: the six-year-old iPhone 6S is eligible for an iOS 15 update.
+Case in point: the iPhone 6S is eligible for an iOS 15 update.
 Expect the iPhone 13 Pro Max to be supported for a long, long time.

 If you’re coming from an Android phone, iOS 15 is instantly usable but still features a number of design oddities.
 The lack of a universal back button and the one sometimes located in the upper left makes navigation less intuitive than it should be.
 Why settings for something as simple as camera gridlines are tucked away under camera in the universal settings app rather than in the camera app itself is even more bizarre.
 I’ll never understand why iOS allows for some settings to be kept so far out of reach while some apps, such as Chrome, are much more self-contained.
 Equally, the App Library to the right-most screen is more time-consuming to access than Android’s home button or swipe up equivalents.
 Siri, while perpetually improving, isn’t quite as flexible or powerful as Google Assistant either, particularly when it comes to broader smart home ecosystems.